gholt/swiftly/doc/source/index.rst

                             storing matching lines locally (--sub-command "gunzip
                             | grep keyword" or --sub-command "zgrep keyword" if
                             your system has that).
+      --remove-empty-files  Removes files that result as empty.
+This can be useful in conjunction with --sub-command so you are left only with the files that generated output.

 Output from `swiftly help head`::